 The complete guide to dating in Nairobi — best apps by neighbourhood, first date spots locals actually use, safety tips, and what to expect from Nairobi's dating culture.

-Nairobi is unlike any other city in Africa for dating.
-It is simultaneously one of the continent's most cosmopolitan capitals — home to over 200 nationalities, major multinationals, and a booming tech scene — and a deeply traditional African city where family approval, faith, and long-term commitment still dominate how people think about relationships.
+Nairobi doesn't fit neatly into any single category.
+It's one of Africa's most cosmopolitan capitals — 200+ nationalities, major multinationals, a tech scene that rivals Lagos — and at the same time a city where family approval, faith, and long-term commitment still shape how most people think about relationships.
+Both of these things are true at once.

-Nairobi accounts for roughly 60% of all dating app activity in Kenya.
-If you are anywhere else in Kenya, match rates will be lower — but in Nairobi, every major international platform has enough active users to be genuinely useful.
-This guide covers how to make the most of them.
+One number matters: Nairobi accounts for roughly 60% of all dating app activity in Kenya.
+Everywhere else, match rates are thinner.
+Here, every major international platform has enough active users to be genuinely useful — which is rare even in African cities twice this size.

 Nairobi has the highest smartphone penetration and mobile data usage in Kenya.
 Dating apps are used daily by hundreds of thousands of Nairobi singles — this is a real, active market.